 Atlantic salmon can be referred to as Rawners, Baggots, Kelts, Springers, and Grilse.
 Hopefully, this article will help you understand the various terms used to describe their remarkable life cycle.

-This change is in anticipation of migration to the ocean.
-From this point forward, the sound salmon will feed and gain weight in the ocean.
-Afterwards, and depending on the term spent at sea, the salmon will return to the river to spawn, as with a Grilse or a mature salmon.
+This change from a brown lustre to bright silver, is in anticipation of migration to the ocean.
+From this point forward, the young salmon will feed and gain weight in the ocean.
+Afterwards, and depending on the term spent at sea, the salmon will return to the river to spawn, as a Grilse or a mature salmon.

 How to indentify a Grilse – Atlantic Salmon

-Firstly, a Grilse is a salmon that has spent one winter at sea feeding and return to the freshwater river to spawn.
+Firstly, Grilse are salmon that has spent one winter at sea feeding and return to the freshwater river to spawn.
 They usually enter the rivers in early summer, between July and Mid August.
 However, this can vary from region to region and also river to river.

-Usually the summer and late summer catch returns are bolstered by the arrival of these summer Grilse.
+Girls arrive in the summer and late summer.
 Good number of these salmon enter the river systems and can make for some great sport.
 Remarkably, they fight very hard, often we have hooked and landed smaller fish, between 6-8lb, which seemed much bigger.

 Typically these Grilse can range in weight from 2lb to 7lb, depending on the quality of their ocean diet.